ThoughtWorksInc/DeepDarkFantasy/README.md

 Q: How is the speed?

 A: Unoptimized.
 This is more of a proof of concept that we can use function in neural network, than something that can get you good kaggle score right off the shelf.
+We are working on Partial Evaluation.

 Q: Why does this work theoretically?